 The MATTERS Network began as a Buffalo, New York-based electronic referral platform to connect patients to medications for opioid use disorder (MOUDs).
 Buffalo MATTERs served to establish prescribing guidelines for physicians and advanced practice providers opioid use disorder in Western New York.
 Our electronic referral platform efficiently refers patients with opioid use disorder from emergency departments, OB/GYN offices, correctional facilities, inpatient units, pre-hospital settings, etc. to community-based clinics.

 Thank you for visiting our site.
 Please feel free to utilize any of the resources available and reach out with any further inquiries!

 Mission, Vision & Values

-- They will not automatically disqualify patients from receiving medication assisted treatment if they engage in polysubstance abuse (especially benzodiazepines and/or alcohol).
+- Will not automatically disqualify patients from receiving medication assisted treatment if they engage in polysubstance use.

 - Will not place undue financial burden on the patient.